FanoyG/FanoyG/README.md

 ## 📬 Connect & Collaborate

 💡 I’m open to:
-- Junior-level freelance work
+- Entry-level cybersecurity / SOC Analyst opportunities
-- Cloud automation projects
+- Collaborating on beginner-friendly security projects
-- Learning & building with like-minded people
+- Sharing and learning with like-minded people

 📧 Email: [adilkhan601782@gmail.com](mailto:adilkhan601782@gmail.com)
 📡 LinkedIn: [Connect with Me](https://www.linkedin.com/in/adil-khan-9b9860282/)

 ---

-<p align="center">✨ Made with passion and purpose by Adil Khan (Fanoy) ✨</p>
+<p align="center">✨ From exploring tech → to choosing cybersecurity, this is just the beginning ✨</p>